mikenizo808/DSC_LABS/docs/Demo 18 - How to prepare Ubuntu 20.04 LTS Linux for DSC.md

     libgssapi-krb5-2/focal-updates,focal-security,now 1.17-6ubuntu4.1 amd64 [installed,automatic]

 ## Optional - Add support for `gss` API
-As we can see from above, we will not have the `gss-ntlmssp` by deafult.
+As we can see from above, we will not have the `gss-ntlmssp` by default.
 We can install this to add "API" support for `gss`.

     sudo apt install gss-ntlmssp

 *Note: For more detail about `gss` see http://manpages.ubuntu.com/manpages/focal/man3/gssapi.3.html*

 ## Optional - Confirm `gss` Setup
-Again, using `gss` is optional but if installed as outlined above using `apt`), then `Ubuntu 20.04` file in the desired location.
+Again, using `gss` is optional but if installed as outlined above using `apt`), then `Ubuntu 20.04` automatically places the file in the desired location.
 We can confirm by listing with `ls`.

     ls /etc/gss/mech.d/mech.ntlmssp.conf